OpenSIPS/sipssert-opensips-tests/README.md

 Same as [18.refer-unattended-uas-mi](#18refer-unattended-uas-mi), but provides a provisional media to the remaining participant.

+#### 21.parking
+Runs a simple parking scenario where a call is sent to a media server then picked up by the called entity later.

 ### UAC Auth

 Verifies the behavior of uac_auth module.